-Enter the partner's distributive share of the insurance premiums used to calculate the credit.
+Enter the shareholder's pro rata share of the insurance premiums used to calculate the credit.
 This amount will be part of the amount reported above in Part 3, A - MT Additions, line 3 Other additions.

-Enter each partner's distributive share of the contractor's gross receipts (CGR) tax credit.
+Enter each shareholder's pro rata share of the contractor's gross receipts (CGR) tax credit.
 Also enter the CGR Account ID number on this line.
-The partnership received the CGR Account ID when it registered with the Department of Revenue.
-If the partnership does not have the CGR Account ID number on record, please contact us.
-If the partner is receiving credit from more than one CGR account, mark the box indicating multiple accounts and include a schedule detailing how much credit each partner receives from each CGR account.
+The S corporation received the CGR Account ID when it registered with the Department of Revenue.
+If the S corporation does not have the CGR Account ID number on record, contact us.
+If the shareholder is receiving credit from more than one CGR account, mark the box indicating multiple accounts and include a schedule detailing how much credit each shareholder receives from each CGR account.

-Enter each partner's distributive share of the health insurance for uninsured Montanans credit.
+Enter each shareholder's pro rata share of the health insurance for uninsured Montanans credit.

-Enter each partner's distributive share of tax credits and tax credit recapture amounts that were not reported on lines 1-3.
+Enter each shareholder's pro rata share of tax credits and tax credit recapture amounts that were not reported on lines 1-3.
 These tax credits and tax credit recapture amounts are reported on Schedule II.
 If additional space is needed, include a schedule.